 (d) listing all related bodies corporate.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (3) A person who is to become the network operator of particular transmission or distribution works after the day on which this regulation comes into operation must, at least 30 working days before the day on which the person will become the network operator of those works, give the Director a notice —